Della

 “I guess so.
 Never really thought about it before.
 Why do you ask?”

-Her pink-tinted lips spread a generous smile, lighting up her oval face.
+His gaze dropped to her pink-tinted lips as she burst into a generous smile, lighting up her face.
 “I received a grant from the Island Economic Development Office.
-I’m going to explore setting up a business on the island!”
+I’m going to set up a business on Main Street!”

 She looked so happy that he didn’t want to burst her bubble.
 Most of the small businesses on the island failed because they couldn’t compete with the trendy shops in the resorts.
 Sadly, once she’d used up her grant money, she’d find out for herself.